-I spent my mid twenties to mid thirties in the past decade.
+I spent my mid-twenties to mid-thirties in the past decade.
 Travel-wise this was a decade of a lot of firsts for me, and a decade of a lot of seconds (and repeat visits).
 Looking back and writing about all of the places I’ve been to in the past 10 years would take way too long.
 I’ve counted approximately 70 trips in the past decade I’ve taken, some far and some near.
 I’m probably missing a few repeat trips to Calgary or visiting family in Saskatchewan, but 70 seems like enough to choose from.

 It may seem strange to randomly select a trip to write about, but really this is for the best.
-If I tried to put on a qualifier like choosing the most life changing trip or my favourite place ever or the trip that taught me the most about myself or the trip that taught me the most about the world and other people or the trip that challenged me but I am forever grateful for it then I would be stuck choosing between several trips.
+If I tried to put on a qualifier like choosing the most life-changing trip or my favourite place ever or the trip that taught me the most about myself or the trip that taught me the most about the world and other people or the trip that challenged me but I am forever grateful for it then I would be stuck choosing between several trips.
 And all of the places I’ve visited have elements of these things, so picking “the best” will leave me feeling deflated because I’ll want to write about all the places I’ve visited in the 2010s.
 And at some point maybe I’ll write about all of these trips, but it’s too overwhelming to do in a retrospective like this.

 I’m planning to make this a weekly series with the first post about a 2010 trip going up tomorrow.
 If I’d been thinking ahead I would have started this a few weeks back making this series coincide with the last week of 2019, but I didn’t so this series will go into January 2020.
 I don’t know how this will go.
-This might be a super long narrative series, it might be a stream of consciousness exercise, or a quick short fact based listicle of the Top 10 things to do in this place (likely not that exact).
+This might be a super long narrative series, it might be a stream of consciousness exercise or a quick short fact-based listicle of the Top 10 things to do in this place (likely not that exact).
 It may change week to week.
 Some of these places and trips I may have featured on Take Me to the World already, and if so I’ll try to focus on a different aspect I didn’t cover before.
 These will likely include my biased opinions, perspectives and personal stories, you know because this is a personal blog.

-Anyway I hope you’ll join me in my look back through a specific trip each year in the 2010s.
-I hope this series might inspire you to look back on the places you’ve visited the last ten years, whether they were near or far.
+I hope you’ll join me in my look back through a specific trip each year in the 2010s.
+I hope this series might inspire you to look back on the places you’ve visited in the last ten years, whether they were near or far.
 And maybe this will inspire you to visit some of these places for yourself in the next decade.

-Edit: Here are the posts in this Goodbye to the Decade Series so far (list will be updated as the series progresses)
+Edit: Here are the posts in this Goodbye to the Decade Series

 - My 2010 Trip to Toronto and Why I Love a Quest